iheid-library/iheiddown/README.md

 To get access to the latest features, you may want to install the latest development version of the package.

+An easy way of getting access to this version is to install the latest main version of `{iheiddown}` from Github.
+To do that, please install the `{remotes}` package from CRAN and then enter the following commands into the console:

+-   For latest stable version:
+    `remotes::install_github("jhollway/iheiddown")`
+-   For latest development version:
+    `remotes::install_github("jhollway/iheiddown@develop")`

-Binaries for all major OSes – Windows, Mac, and Linux – can be found by clicking on the latest release [here](https://github.com/jhollway/iheiddown/releases/latest).
+Alternatively, you can find the binaries for all major OSes – Windows, Mac, and Linux – by looking up the latest release of the package [here](https://github.com/jhollway/iheiddown/releases/latest).
 Download the appropriate binary for your operating system, and install using an adapted version of the following commands: